Updated 28 May 2021

 Studying and teaching

 The general principles concerning studying and teaching during the Covid-19 pandemic are described below.
-These guidelines can be specified with updated instructions and restrictions, that are assembled in the bulletins on the top of the page.
+These guidelines can be specified with updated policies and bulletins, that are assembled in the bulletins on the top of the page.

-- The units offering teaching will inform students of the unit’s teaching arrangements.
+- The units offering teaching will inform and give further information on teaching arrangements.

-- The staff of the university is working mainly remotely from home during the Covid-19 pandemic – we carry out guidance and counselling in most cases online.
+- The university staff is working on multi-location work mode and partly remotely.
 If you need to arrange a meeting at campus with someone, please make an appointment beforehand.

-- Safety distances can also be kept in all EXAM rooms of the university.
+- Safety distances are followed in all EXAM rooms of the university.
 Only some of the computers available in the rooms can be booked, and when students book a time, they will be assigned a specific computer on which to complete their exam.
 In other words, students can’t complete their exam on just any computer.
 Please see the university’s guidelines on the use of face masks in EXAM facilities.

 - Please use WebOodi to order your transcript of academic record or certificate of attendance.